astronomer/docs/astro/add-user.md

 ## Add a user to an Organization

-If your Organization has a configured identity provider, then by default anyone who has an email from a domain that you manage can join your Organization as an Organization Member without an invite.
+If your Organization has a configured identity provider (IdP), assign users to Astro from your identity provider.
+By default, any users that you assign can join your Organization as an Organization Member without an invite.
 See [Configure just-in-time provisioning for single sign-on](manage-organization.md#configure-just-in-time-provisioning-for-single-sign-on).

 If you want to invite a user to an Organization from a domain that you don't own, such as a third party consultant, or you want to invite someone from your company to Astro with a higher level role, follow these steps.